stevenlriv/homebase-platform/README.md

             - status: {active, inactive, archived, pending}
             - type: {house, apartment}
             - available: is the date when this unit becomes available again
+        5) Referral
+            - id_user_referred = new user referred
+            - id_user_referral = lister that referred the new user
+            - id_listing = id listing refered
+            - id_lease = id lease aggreement
+            - amount_owed = amount owed to the user whom made the referral
+            - amount_paid = amount already paid to the user whom made the referral
+            - amount_next_payment = if there is a balance left we will indicate here the amount of the next payment
+            - full_amount_date = by this date the full amount needs to be paid in full
+        6) Referral Payments
+            - id_user = the user that we made the payment to
+        6) Lease
+            - id_user_listing  = id owner of the listing and/or property
+            - id_user_tenant = id user that rented the property